 - The benign nevus is usually slow-growing and pigmented.
 The color may vary from blue to blue black

 - The pigment color over the mole is usually uniform, although sometimes irregular pigmentation is observed.
-This can cause concerns of a melanoma and may need to be investigated by a healthcare provider
+This can cause concerns of a melanoma requiring further investigations by a healthcare provider

 - Cellular Blue Nevi can occur anywhere on the body.
 However, many of them are seen on the buttocks, lower back, and head and neck region

 They usually occur early in life and grow in size, as the child becomes an adult.
-As one age, these moles may become smaller and in many cases, they can disappear.
+As one age, these moles may become smaller and in many cases, even disappear.

 How is Cellular Blue Nevus Diagnosed?